ConduitNetwork/docs/integration_guides/Clouds/kvm/vlans.rst

    VLAN=yes DEVICETYPE=ovs
    OVS_BRIDGE=br211

 There are a few important things to note about this script.
 Firstly there is a flag called ``VLAN=yes`` that enables the kernel tagging of the VLAN.
 Secondly we have defined an OVS_BRIDGE name.
-Morpheus utilizes openvswitch for its networking which is a very powerful tool used even by Openstack's Neutron.
+Conduit utilizes openvswitch for its networking which is a very powerful tool used even by Openstack's Neutron.
 It supports not just VLANs but VxLAN interfacing.

 The **OVS_BRIDGE** name means we also need to define a bridge port script called ``br211`` by making a script called ``ifcfg-br211``: